jomof/srsdb/RELEASING.md

 git status
 ```

-### Step 2: Bump Version and Create Tag
+### Step 2: Run Release Script

-Use the `release.py` script to bump the version:
+Use the `release.py` script to bump the version and trigger the release:

 ```bash
 # Bump minor version (0.1.0 -> 0.2.0) - default